Topic 6: Misc. Questions

 C. Standard performance with zone-redundant storage (ZRS)

-Standard performance with locally-redundant storage (IRS)
+A. Standard performance with locally-redundant storage (LRS)

 You have an Azure subscription that contains a storage account named storage1.
 The subscription is linked to an Azure Active Directory (Azure AD) tenant named contoso.com that syncs to an on-premises Active Directory domain.